@Nonnull @ParametersAreNonnullByDefault

 This example presumes that the JARs of the file system driver modules TrueVFS Driver HTTP(S) and TrueVFS Driver TAR are present on the run time class path.

-, so you can use it
+Mind that a TPath is a Path, so you can use it

 polymorphically with the NIO.2 API.